winnielin/vessel/README.md

 ### Vessel Page

-1. deviation notification popup on the map
-2. made red sth (heatmap) at deviation - extreme weather
+1. made red sth (heatmap) at deviation - extreme weather
-3. zone overlayed - show all JWC -> queue.js
+2. zone overlayed - show all JWC -> queue.js
-4. zone visits graph put somewhere for kimi
+3. zone visits graph put somewhere for kimi

 ### Fleet Page

 1. planned or actual vessel event
 2. remove specific polygons -> layer???
 2. notification - approval button function
-3. heat map layer - show weather info ???
+3. show weather info - heat map layer ???
 4. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
 5. a block with political and piracy events
 6. how to use zone entry & exit data